 Dr. Smedley believes in giving back to the profession and generations to come by volunteering in several leadership roles in her career span thus far.
 She served as the Ohio Psychological Association Diversity Committee Chair in 2017 and has since engaged in many leadership and advocacy training opportunities within the American Psychological Association (APA).
 Dr. Smedley is a Past-Diversity Liaison/Diversity Subcommittee Chair for the 2020 APA Practice Leadership Conference.
-Dr. Smedley was also elected to the APA Membership Board and was recently appointed to the APA Advocacy Coordinating Committee; this committee has a unique role of recommending advocacy priorities to the association.
-She is also active with DCPA and started and co-led the COVID-19 Task Force to provide advocacy and services to members and the community during the COVID-19 Pandemic.
-Most recently, Dr. Smedley was elected by DCPA to serve as the APA Council Representative for the association.
-Further, Dr. Smedley helped to co-launch an initiative with fellow licensed healers of the Association of Black Psychologists (ABPsi) with the long-term goal of the association providing support to members of the community impacted by health disparities.
+She has served a three-year term on the APA Membership Board and was recently appointed to the APA Advocacy Coordinating Committee; this committee has a unique role of recommending advocacy priorities to the association.
+She is also active with the DC Psychological Association (DCPA) and started and co-led the COVID-19 Task Force in 2020 to provide advocacy and services to members and the community during the initial stages of the COVID-19 Pandemic.
+Further, Dr. Smedley was elected by DCPA to serve as the APA Council Representative for the association and helped to co-launch an initiative with fellow licensed healers of the Association of Black Psychologists (ABPsi) with the long-term goal of the association providing support to members of the community impacted by health disparities.

 As a clinician, Dr. Smedley highly values the importance of growth, cultural awareness, positive racial identity, and incorporating one's unique individual background into treatment.
 She has found that a strength-based approach has greater, long-term impact, encouraging individuals/families/professionals to hone their strengths and thrive based on a positive belief system.